fh-technikum-devs/json-server/README.md

 # jsonserver

-- This serves as a dummy JSON server for the fh-technikum-devs organization
+- Serves as a dummy JSON server for the fh-technikum-devs organization
 - [View](https://my-json-server.typicode.com/fh-technikum-devs/json-server)